AdobeDocs/creative-cloud-enterprise-learn.en/help/firefly/overview-firefly.md

       <div>
       <a href="https://www.adobe.com/sensei/generative-ai/firefly.html" {target="_blank"}><strong>Explore Firefly in Photoshop</strong></a>
       </div>
-      <em>Firefly is now in Photoshop and the way you create will never be the same</em>
+      <em>Firefly is now in Photoshop and the way that you create will never be the same</em>
       <br>
   </td>
   <td>